digitalcolony/Simple-Soundboard-JSON/README.md

 You could host the audio files anywhere you like, but for this project, I used archive.org.
 Once I had a page created with all the audio drops I wanted on my Soundboard, I used a NodeJS tool I wrote called [JSON builder for Archive.org](https://github.com/digitalcolony/archive-json-builder) that builds the JSON file.

+UPDATE: It turns out Archive uses URLs that redirect to the hosted media file.
+I'm not sure if the resolved links are temporary or permanent.
+As a result of the redirects, using the Soundboard code with Archive will load slower.
+If your soundboard has a limited number of drops that likely won't be an issue, but as you add more files the page load time will increase.

 ## Resources

 1. The Soundboard uses [Ballon.CSS](https://kazzkiq.github.io/balloon.css/) for the mouseover tooltips.